-Why is switching to new HCM software so dang hard?
+Why is implementing new HCM software so dang hard?

 Change is difficult

-People in general like the idea of improvement, but most people hate change.
-We all know that being open-minded is good, but when it takes us out of our comfort zone, we’re resistant.
-If you find yourself saying “It’s not that bad” or “I know it’s an old system, but at least I know it well,” you might want to try getting yourself comfortable with the idea that change is transformative and positive.
+People like the idea of improvement, but the change that comes with it can be difficult.
+When we’re faced with new things outside of our comfort zone, we can get resistant.
+If you find yourself saying “It’s not that bad” or “I know it’s an old system, but at least I know it well,” you might want to try out of your comfort zone and consider that change, while difficult, can be transformative and positive.

 Fear of the learning curve

-Learning the intricacies of new software is an investment of time, effort, and resources.
-We want to know what we’re doing, we want to avoid errors, and software training takes time away from a workday.
-While it can be tough to get excited, try to view the learning curve as an opportunity to increase your capabilities and move your company forward.
+Learning the intricacies of new software often means a considerable investment in terms of time, effort, and resources.
+Training takes time away from your workday, but it’s important to know what you’re doing to ensure you’re set up for success when with your new HCM.
+While it can be tough to get excited about the idea of learning a new system or running two concurrently for a time, try to view the learning curve as an opportunity to increase your skills and move your career and company forward.

 It’s expensive

-By the time your business decides to move forward with new HCM software, you’ve already spent months just arriving at the decision.
-With all stakeholders finally in agreement, it’s time to move forward into the next stage: Implementation.
+By the time your business decides to move forward with new HCM software, you’ve already spent months finding your HCM match.
+With all stakeholders finally in agreement, it’s time to move forward into the next stage: implementation.

 This is where you need to put your patience hat on and complete your due diligence to make this process as streamlined and well-informed as it can be.
 Your pre-implementation journey is like the prep part of painting, it’s the most tedious part, but the key to getting it right.